MarcelReig/netinetidesign/readme.md

 $ gulp --environment production
 ```

-This is my environment on macOS Catalina 10.15.7
+This is my environment on macOS Big Sur 11.2.1

 ```shell
 $ node -v